 # /usr/bin/pgrep nfsd 243 # /usr/bin/pstack 243 243: /usr/lib/nfs/nfsd -a 16 ef675c04 poll (24d50, 2, ffffffff) 000115dc ????????
 (24000, 132c4, 276d8, 1329c, 276d8, 0) 00011390 main (3, efffff14, 0, 0, ffffffff, 400) + 3c8 00010fb0 _start (0, 0, 0, 0, 0, 0) + 5c

 The example shows that the process is waiting for a new connection request, which is a normal response.
 If the stack shows that the process is still in poll after a request is made, the process might be hung.
-Follow the instructions in How to Restart NFS Services to fix this problem.
-Review the instructions in NFS Troubleshooting Procedures to fully verify that your problem is a hung program.
+For more information about fixing a hung process, see How to Restart NFS Service.
+For more information about troubleshooting NFS, see NFS Troubleshooting Procedures.